IgniteUI/igniteui-docfx/jp/components/avatar.md

 <div class="divider--half"></div>

-## 使用方法
+## Getting Started with Ignite UI for Angular Avatar

-Avatar コンポーネントを初期化するには、以下のコマンドを実行して Ignite UI for Angular をインストールする必要があります。
+To get started with the Ignite UI for Angular Avatar component, first you need to install Ignite UI for Angular.
+In an existing Angular application, type the following command:

 ```cmd
 ng add igniteui-angular